The Science of Stem Cells: A Comprehensive Guide

 Potential Risks and Side Effects of Stem Cell Therapy

 Stem cell therapy, though revolutionary, can come with potential risks and side effects.
 These can range from minor, such as reactions at the injection site, to serious risks like tumor growth (source).
 As stem cells are programmed to divide and differentiate, improper handling or genetic mutation can lead to unchecked cell division, potentially causing malignancies.
-Image depiction of stem cells differentiation into various cell types and potential risk of tumorigenesis.

 Challenges in Developing Safe and Effective Stem Cell Therapies